-BACKGROUND: Several of the suits involve attempts by EPA to regulate greenhouse gases.
+Background: Several of the suits involve attempts by the EPA to regulate greenhouse gases.
 In Massachusetts v.
 Environmental Protection Agency, 549 U.S. 497 (2007), the United States Supreme Court held that the EPA had statutory authority to regulate greenhouse gases as a pollutant under the Clean Air Act if EPA made a legal finding that greenhouse gases endangered human health.
-In December 2009, EPA issued an "Endangerment Finding" regarding greenhouse gases (GHGs), which found that current and projected levels of GHGs threaten the health and human welfare of current and future generations.2 Multiple private organizations and states, including Texas, have filed petitions for review of this finding, arguing that it had relied on a flawed scientific basis.
+In December of 2009, EPA issued an "Endangerment Finding" regarding greenhouse gases, which found that current and projected levels of GHGs threaten the health and human welfare of current and future generations.10 Multiple private organizations and states, including Texas, have filed petitions for review of this finding.